-The story of Stax Records is one about soul, talent, and perseverance.
+The story of Stax Records in Memphis, TN is one about soul, talent, and perseverance, learn all about this amazing please as you head through the museum to explore the history of music.
 This company changed the culture of music forever.
 Its success has many factors; somehow a small record store inside of an old movie theatre in Memphis grew to become one of the most prominent recording studios in the entire world.
 Located at the corner of College Street and McLemore Avenue, this museum will make you feel as though you've taken a step back in time.

 Soul music got its start with 'Humble Beginnings'.
 Most soul music was derived from faith-based services, so of course, you should begin your Stax Museum experience where soul music began - inside an old-fashioned country church.
 This church is actually from the 1900s and was taken apart from the Mississippi Delta and re-assembled inside the museum.
 You can see actual artifacts and touch the pews of one of the Southern churches where soul music originated.
 It is a great start to your soul music journey!